 Revealed parental preferences for time with children (with Veerle Hennebel)

-Togetherness in the collective household (with Alex Theloudis and Bertrand Verheyden)
+Togetherness in the household (with Alexandros Theloudis and Bertrand Verheyden)

 Testing motives for working overtime (with Mathieu Lefebvre and Ludivine Martin)